-A recent real life example of ‘why’ took place last Tuesday afternoon when Jonah and I called a roofing contractor to take a look at the roof at the studio.
-Barry the contractor, a man in his early thirties, came off the roof stiff and ridged.
+A recent real life example of ‘why’ took place last Tuesday afternoon when Jonah and I called an emergency plumber Burlington Ontario to take a look at the plumbing at the studio.
+Barry the contractor, a man in his early thirties, came out of the basement stiff and ridged.
 It occurred to me after watching him move around that he was somewhat unsafe because of his lack of flexibility.
-While observing him on the roof and then witnessing his stressed movements coming down the ladder, it appeared to me that he was actually putting himself in danger.
+While observing him around the house and on the roof and then witnessing his stressed movements coming down the ladder, it appeared to me that he was actually putting himself in danger.
 His risk of falling because he was not more limber must be increased by big margins.
 I started a conversation with him.

 In Barry’s case it added up to job safety.
 There are dozens of positions that require good body strength and movability.
 If you are sedentary or past the 25-year mark most of us need an additional program to stay limber.
 The same principle applies if you are sitting in a chair all day working at the computer.
 Ever get up feeling stiff and need a stretch?
 Or maybe brain burn – you need to personally re-boot?
 Easy to do with a couple simple asanas that cover a multitude of muscle groups and gets your blood pumping without changing into sneakers and Activewear.
 Two minutes of yoga can equal another hour of productive work time.